Our story

 Infection Control

 During the Covid pandemic, Barbara was involved in developing infection control recommendations for MRI units and in promoting the use and development of MR Safe facemasks.
+Her design for a metal free facemask enabled a company to win (2021) a Scottish Business Award for Innovation.

 Autism-friendly MRI